eunyhwang/epit_sesotho/README.md

 conda activate epit
 ```
 ## Envrionment variable
 From this step, make sure that you are in the ```api_tosend``` folder.
 In the folder, you will see the ```.env``` file which contains the path of proxy, the path of hadoop, and the path of the epitweetr folder you want to work.
-Modify the variables to your own first and continue to follow the instruction by executing the line.
+Modify the variables to your own first and continue to follow the instruction by executing the line. (some detailed explanation about proxy, hadoop etc.)
 ```
 Rscript setup_epit.R
 ```